dnesteryuk/site_prism.vcr/README.md

 end
 ```

-Also, you can use a block:
+Also, you can use a block which gives you some additional options:

 ```ruby
 class ProductsPage < SitePrism::Page